YPARK/6.881/README.md

 The purpose of the lab is not to grade you, but to help you learn basic concepts and practical skills.
-Having said that, we promise grades will be given generously as long as we see we feel you understood 100% materials and you made best possible efforts.
+Having said that, we promise grades will be given generously as long as we feel you understood 100% of the materials, and you made best possible efforts.